anishathalye/git-remote-dropbox/README.rst

     git clone "dropbox://path/to/repo"

+    or

+    git clone "dropbox://username@path/to/repo"

 To add a remote to an existing local repository, you can run:

 .. code:: bash

     git remote add origin "dropbox://path/to/repo"

+    or

+    git remote add origin "dropbox://username@path/to/repo"

 The repository directory will be created automatically the first time you push.